 - Start by cooking your orzo to package instructions.
 Cook it until it is al dente and not overcooked.6 oz orzo pasta

-- While your orzo is cooking, dice up your cucumbers and parsley.½ cucumber, 2-3 tablespoon parsley
+- While your orzo is cooking, dice up your cucumbers and parsley.1/2 cucumber, 2-3 tbsp parsley

 - Once your orzo is done cooking, rinse it under cold water.

-- In a large bowl combine cooked orzo with pesto, diced cucumber, sun-dried tomatoes, chickpeas, feta, parsley, arugula, and fresh lemon juice.
-Gently mix until combined.2 heaping tablespoon pesto, ⅓ cup sun-dried tomatoes, ⅓ cup feta, 1 cup arugula, 1 cup chickpeas, ½ lemon
+- In a large bowl combine cooked orzo with pesto, olive oil, diced cucumber, sun-dried tomatoes, chickpeas, feta, parsley, arugula, and fresh lemon juice.
+Gently mix until combined.3 heaping tbsp pesto, 1/3 cup sun-dried tomatoes, 1/3 cup feta, 1 cup arugula, 1 cup chickpeas, 1/2 lemon, 1 tbsp extra virgin olive oil

 - Taste and add salt and pepper if desired.salt and pepper to taste